November 7-9, 2019 | Vinoy Renaissance | St. Petersburg, FL

 8:00 A.M. - 6:00 P.M.
 Trade Exhibit

 8:45 A.M. - 8:55 A.M.
 Welcome - Phil Stewart

 8:55 A.M. - 10:00 A.M.
 Event Anatomy

 This session will compare and contrast a large successful event in Denmark with events in the United States.
 What can events learn from their approach?
-Jakob will discuss the race philosophy, talk about sponsor relationships, elite athletes, volunteers, staffing and focus on some unique things he does to make his race special.
+Larsen will discuss the race philosophy, talk about sponsor relationships, elite athletes, volunteers, staffing and focus on some unique things he does to make his race special.

 Faculty: Jakob Larsen

 10:00 A.M. - 10:20 A.M.
 Publix Gasparilla Distance Classic Coffee Break

 10:20 A.M. - 11:20 A.M.
 Building and Sustaining Relationships – Keeping Volunteers, Sponsors and Municipal Officials Happy

 Executing a successful race is all about relationships – the relationships you have with race staff, organizing committee members, volunteers, sponsors, runners and vendors.
 How do you optimize your relationships, continue the relationships year after year and actually grow the relationships into a strong foundation for your events?
 A few basic skills, attention to details, and a commitment to the people you work with will help you build and sustain relationships and ensure the success of your event.